-SOWK7618 Clinical SW with Groups (2 credits): Students will explore group therapy theory and fundamentals of group development and process.
+SOWK7618 Clinical Social Work with Groups (2 credits): Students will explore group therapy theory and fundamentals of group development and process.
 As participant learners, students will experience group dynamics through a modified group experience facilitated by the instructor.
-Students will expand on that learning by leading or co-leading a community group during required internship hours.

 SOWK6592 Trauma (2 credits): This course explores the impact of trauma through the lifespan.
+Polyvagal theory is introduced as essential to understanding the importance of the autonomic nervous system (ANS) and biologically based protective responses to threat.
 Trauma theory, assessment, and intervention are emphasized.
 The connection between the mind and body in regards to both the impact and healing of trauma are integrated into a comprehensive theory of practice.

 General Program: All students will also complete the following courses: